illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 You can optionally provide a window size (default = 20 lines) for the TUI (so long as it's greater than or equal to 20).

 **Important:** Lines will be 1-indexed for this assignment!
-Character indicies are still 0-indexed.
+Character indices are still 0-indexed.

 **Important:** Send all your debug printing to `stderr` instead of `stdout`.